 - After a jury trial and extensive post-trial evidentiary proceedings in a trade secret case, obtained judgment in favor of plaintiff awarding treble damages, a permanent injunction, a five-year production injunction and attorneys' fees under the Massachusetts Unfair and Deceptive Practices Act.
 In her Memorandum of Decision and Order, the trial judge found that “[e]ach party was represented by excellent lawyers . . . [who] thoroughly prepared the case and masterfully tried it” and that the professional portfolios of plaintiff’s counsel “evidence remarkably excellent and unique levels of specialized experience in intellectual property and trade secret law.”
 Specialized Technology Resources, Inc. v.
 JPS Elastomerics Corp., 28 Mass.
 L. Rptr.
 163, 2011 WL 1366584, *11, *13-14 (2011).
 The Massachusetts Appeals Court subsequently affirmed the trial court's judgment in full.

-- Serving as Co-trial counsel in the successful defense of a former Senior Vice President of W.R.
+- Serving as co-trial counsel in the successful defense of a former Senior Vice President of W.R.
 Grace, who was charged with violating the knowing endangerment provision of the Clean Air Act and conspiring to defraud the United States.
-After an 11-week criminal jury trial in federal court in Montana, the client was acquitted on all counts.
+The client was acquitted on all counts after an 11-week criminal jury trial in federal court in Montana.

-Patrick began his legal career by serving clerkships with the Honorable Francis J. Boyle of the US District Court for the District of Rhode Island and the Honorable Neil L. Lynch of the Supreme Judicial Court of Massachusetts.
-Prior to joining the firm, Patrick was an attorney at two large Boston law firms.
-He also was appointed a Special Assistant District Attorney where he served as a prosecutor in criminal trials.
+Patrick began his legal career by serving clerkships with the Honorable Francis J. Boyle of the U.S. District Court for the District of Rhode Island and the Honorable Neil L. Lynch of the Supreme Judicial Court of Massachusetts.
+Prior to joining the Firm, he was an attorney at two large Boston law firms.
+He also was a Special Assistant District Attorney where he served as a prosecutor in criminal trials.